otrevizo/CEIS110_Python_Jul2023/README.md

-# CEIS110 Python
+# CEIS110 Introduction to Programming, using Python

-_University Teaching: Introduction to Python - July 2023._
+_July 2023_

-This repository contains Python code that supplement the lessons from CEIS110 in July 2023.
+This repository contains Python files to supplement CEIS110 lessons.

 ## Modules: Python topics

 The lessons are organized in modules.
 Each module introduces the student to different softare topics using Python:
 Control structures, iterative processes, functions, data structures, modular design, i/o, plotting, and analytics.

-I use Jupyter Notebooks to walk the students through the CEIS110 Python code following a simple step by step approach.
+I use Jupyter Notebooks to walk my students through the CEIS110 Python code following a simple step by step approach.
 Keep it simple.

 The student can then take these notebooks as examples and apply them to build their own Python code